SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 3.8.0-rc.1 =
+= 3.8.0 =

-(2020/05/14) Added a 'isPartOf' property to the Schema Article and WebPage types with the Schema WebSite markup.
+(2020/05/14) Added an 'isPartOf' property to the Schema Article and WebPage types.

 = 3.7.0 =